The Questions We Hear Most Often

 If you’re having trouble deciding which courses to take, you may wish to make an appointment with an Advisor to discuss your options.

 Due to COVID-19 our usual registration process has changed.
 All potential students are asked to follow the instructions on our New Student page .
 Eligible students are at least sixteen years old on July 1 of the school year, and are ordinarily resident in BC.

-Obtain all your latest education records, proof of Canadian citizenship or Landed Immigration status, picture ID and email email@example.com.
-For more information, visit the registration page.
+Fill in the Intake Form and provide a copy of ID showing status in Canada (showing Canadian citizenship or Landed Immigration status or Refugee status or Refugee Claimant status, picture ID and email firstname.lastname@example.org.
+For more information, visit the new student registration page.

 - If you are a returning student and wish to alter or update your individual Student Learning Plan.

-- If you are a day school student and have a letter of permission.
+- If you are a day school student and have a letter of permission from your school.